University of St. Gallen: Schools, institutes, and research centres

-Study programs
+Study programmes

 A new structure of Studies became operational as of winter 2001/2002.
-Degrees are now divided into Bachelors, Masters, and Doctoral programs in accordance with the Bologna Process.
-Courses at the Bachelor level are typically taught in German, while many Master's programs and most Doctoral programs are taught in English.
-Since 2013, the bachelor's degree programs has started with an assessment year for all students.
-The assessment year was introduced in two separate tracks (German/English) in order to improve the teacher/student ratio.
-Upon successful completion of this year, students can then choose one of five majors for their remaining two years of study as listed below.
+Degrees are now divided into Bachelor, Master, and Doctoral programmes under the Bologna Process.
+Since 2013, the bachelor's degree programmes have started with an Assessment Year for all students.
+The Assessment Year in Economics and Law is offered in two separate tracks, with instruction in either German or English.
+The main difference between the two is that the English track offers an economics specialization that allows for subsequent Bachelor studies in Business Administration, Economics, International Affairs, or Law and Economics.
+The German track offers an additional option of a specialization in Law for students interested in pursuing Bachelor studies in Law.
+Many Master's programmes and most Doctoral programmes are taught in English.

+Upon successful completion of the Assessment Year, students can then choose one of five majors for their remaining years of study as listed below.
+It is worth noting that the degrees are very flexible and most students take more than three years to finish their bachelor's degree.
 The majority of Bachelor students are enrolled in Business Administration.
-Besides the University of St. Gallen, only the University of Geneva offers an International Affairs program within Switzerland.
-The Master's programs cover the same range of studies, but are more specialized.
-The Masters programs typically run from 1.5 to 2 years.
+Aside from the University of St. Gallen, only the University of Geneva offers an International Affairs programme within Switzerland.
+The Master's programmes cover the same range of studies but are more specialised.
+The Master's programmes typically run from 1.5 to 2 years.
 Besides the CEMS Master's in International Management, further double degrees may be obtained in cooperation with partner universities such as Bocconi University, ESADE, HEC Paris, INCAE Business School, Nanyang Technological University, The Fletcher School of Law and Diplomacy, Rotterdam School of Management, or Sciences Po Paris.